 "Good," Castle replied immediately, rolled them so she was beneath him, and she could see the sudden appearance of mischief in his twinkling blue eyes.

 "And why's that?" she asked with a smirk.

-"Because, Almost-Mrs.-Castle," he husked, and Kate raised her eyebrow because she wasn't changing her name - at least not professionally - but he still insisted that he was going to call her Mrs. Castle, and she knew that he knew that she secretly loved the sound of it even if she pretended not to.
+"Because, Almost-Mrs.-Castle," he husked, and Kate raised her eyebrow because she wasn't changing her name – at least not legally – but he still insisted he was going to call her Mrs. Castle, and she knew that he knew she secretly loved the sound of it even if she pretended not to.